zachgoll/boilerplate/README.md

-# boilerplate
+# Boilerplate

-A miscellaneous repo of boilerplate for reference
+This repository is a miscellaneous collection of boilerplate code used for quick reference.